AlinaKriutchenko/Data-Analysis/Effect-of-advertisement-on-sales. Average-daily-increase-per-store.md

 ```
 https://docs.databricks.com/spark/2.x/spark-sql/language-manual/select.html

-Select unique stores participated in the advertisement of 'Coffee' and dates when ad is running to use it later (for later use)
+Selection of the unique stores participated in the advertisement of 'Coffee' and the dates when the ad is running.
+The date is needed for later use.
 ```
 ads = spark.read.table("temp_ad")